aleksander-rudolf/job-match/README.md

 * Save and track your favorite job listings
 * Create and manage your job seeker profile
 * Get notifications when new job listings that match your profile become available

-## License

-Job Match is licensed under the MIT license.